Vigneshpalan/AI-voice-Assistant/README.md

 2. Install the required dependencies using the instructions provided above.
 3. Run the `jarvis.py or main.py or maingui.py` script using the following command:

-4. Press the Enter key to activate the voice assistant.
+4. Press the Enter key to activate the voice assistant(this is for maingui.py).
 5. Start giving voice commands to JARVIS.
 It will listen for commands after you press Enter.
-6. To exit the voice assistant, simply say "exit."
+6. To exit the voice assistant, simply say "exit." if you use jarvis.py or main.py u have to say wake up a activation command and clap after saying the comand to activate it
 ## Note
 -makes use of a intent recognzing model
 - JARVIS uses the English language for command recognition and response.
 However, you can speak in your preferred language, and JARVIS will translate it to English before processing.